There are various opinions from thought leaders when it comes to whether startups should invest in SEO efforts.

 SEO helps you to accumulate data over time.

-When you perform keyword research for SEO, you will uncover the search intent of your potential customers and get valuable insights on their problems and pain points.
+When you perform keyword research for SEO, you will uncover the search intent of your potential customers and get valuable insights into their problems and pain points.
 These important SEO tasks will also help you learn what your potential customers are searching for on Google, the common problems they are discussing on social media groups and forums, and what type of content they prefer to consume.
 You just need to do thorough keyword research to have a complete understanding of your target audience.

 Other than that, you need to integrate Google Analytics into your website.
 You can use other analytics tools as well, but we suggest using Google Analytics in the beginning because it’s free and tracks metrics that matter to your startup.
-For example, you can identify the content that your visitors viewed the most, demographic of visitors, bounce rate, average time spent on site, and many more.
+For example, you can identify the content that your visitors viewed the most, the demographic of visitors, bounce rate, average time spent on the site, and many more.

 SEO generates quality traffic that converts

 SEO is one of the best digital marketing strategies that help startups to get quality traffic that converts.
-People that are searching for keywords related to your products and services already know what they want.
+People who are searching for keywords related to your products and services already know what they want.
 You just need to appear in front of them and convince them to purchase from you.